aishwarya1301/Dating-Game/README.md

   ```
 You can use the `dating/utils.py:floats_to_msg2` function to do so.
 3. The atchitech then expects the ideal and anti-ideal candidates, with the ideal candidate expected first.
 Each candidate
-is exactly `2n` characters like of binary digits.
+is exactly `2n` characters of binary digits.
 For example

   ```
   0,1,1,0,0\n